spiraldb/os-signpost/README.md

 # os-signpost

-A Rust wrapper for Apple's os_signpost API that provides performance instrumentation and profiling capabilities on macOS and iOS.
-This crate enables developers to add lightweight performance markers to their applications that integrate seamlessly with Apple's Instruments profiling tool.
+A Rust wrapper for Apple's os_signpost API that integrates with Instruments for performance tracing.

 ## Installation